-We are a collaboration of architects, designers, academics, builders, community organisers, sociologists and event specialists who do philanthropic work in the broader community.
+We are a collaboration of architects, designers, environmentalists, academics, builders, community organisers, social ecologists, and event organisers who do philanthropic work in the spirit of working for the greater good of the wider community.

-Together we work to help inspire, educate, connect, and create the tools to build the kinds of sustainable communities the wider population would like to live in.
+Together we work to help inspire, educate, connect, and create the tools to build the kinds of sustainable communities the wider population would like to live in one day.

 What is a 'Tiny House'?